fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 <!-- Lomakkeen koodi on suoraviivainen, mielenkiintoiset rivit on korostettu.
 Mutaation suorittava funktio saadaan luotua _useMutation_-hookin avulla.
 Hook palauttaa kyselyfunktion <i>taulukon</i> ensimmäisenä alkiona: -->
 The code of the form is straightforward and the interesting lines have been highlighted.
-We can define mutation function using the _useMutation_-hook.
+We can define mutation functions using the _useMutation_ hook.
-The hook returns an <i>array</i>, first element of which contains the function to cause the mutation.
+The hook returns an <i>array</i>, the first element of which contains the function to cause the mutation.

 ```js
 const [ createPerson ] = useMutation(CREATE_PERSON)